Yamagata Masakage

+Military legacy

 Masakage was a fierce warrior who fought in many battles and was given a fief in Shinano.
 He was present at the Battle of Mimasetoge in 1569 and captured Yoshida Castle, a Tokugawa possession, during the Mikatagahara Campaign (1572–73).

 He was present for the following Battle of Mikatagahara.
 His last campaign was in the ill-fated Battle of Nagashino in 1575, in which he tried to persuade Katsuyori to honorably withdraw.

-Ii Naomasa from the Tokugawa clan gained surviving retainers of the Takeda clan and followed the example of "Masakage's red-colored army".
+Ii Naomasa of the Tokugawa clan gained the surviving retainers of the Takeda clan and more widely implemented the ideas of "Masakage's red-colored army," having several units of elite samurai in blood-red armor, to inflict fear and demoralization on enemy troops.